 A judge will look at what is in the best interest of the child when s/he is deciding who will receive custody.
 The judge may consider one or more of the following factors, among others:

 Possibly.
 The judge will consider various factors when making an order of custody and visitation.
 One factor a judge can consider is if domestic violence has occurred between the parents, between a parent and someone else, or between a parent and the child -- the judge can consider the effect that the actions of the abuser have had on the child.* However, this is only one of many factors considered and does not necessarily mean that an abuser will not get some form of custody or visitation.

 Possibly.
 Anyone can file for visitation if s/he can allege in the petition (and later prove at a hearing) that:

 You do not need a lawyer to file for custody.
-However, it may be difficult for you to file a proper petition without the help of a lawyer.
+However, it may be difficult for you represent yourself in court without the help of a lawyer.
 Also, if the other parent has a lawyer, it will be particularly helpful if you have a lawyer as well.
-To find a lawyer or legal aid program in your area, please visit the CT Finding a Lawyer page under the Where to Find Help tab at the top of this page.
+To find a lawyer or legal aid program in your area, please visit our CT Finding a Lawyer page.